Tennis-Jabeur casts spell over Muguruza to reach last 16 | Sports-Games

 Tennis-Jabeur casts spell over Muguruza to reach last 16

-To her credit former world number one Muguruza won the opening set as her power game just about held sway but she never looked comfortable trying to solve the Jabeur puzzle.
+"It means a lot.
+Especially so many Arab people watching me and supporting me," she said.
+"But I don't want the journey to stop here.
+I want to continue.
+I'm doing amazing.
+"Hopefully whoever is watching, I hope that so many younger generation are watching, and I can inspire them."

+The Tunisian began nervously with a couple of double-faults to drop her opening service game but from then on she gave Muguruza a torrid time over the two hour 26 minute duel.
+She pulled off a stunning shot around the net post in the second game, one for the show reel, but it was former world number one Muguruza whose clean power game just about held sway as she managed to take an absorbing opening set lasting an hour.

+But the two-time Grand Slam champion never looked comfortable trying to solve the Jabeur puzzle and was continually wrong-footed by her wily opponent and will probably fall asleep later dreaming of chasing down drop shots.
 From 3-3 in the second set Jabeur began to take control and there was an air of slight desperation about Muguruza as struggled to figure out what her opponent would do next.

+Jabeur, the 21st seed, went on a 16-point winning spree as she forged ahead at the start of the deciding set.
+Two service breaks put her 5-1 ahead and she served for the match at 5-2.

-Jabeur, the 21st seed, broke Muguruza's serve twice to forge 5-1 ahead in the deciding set and held her nerve when she served at 5-2, sealing a memorable win with a sensational forehand, her 44th winner in a superb performance.
-"This is the best day of my career," Jabeur, a role model for Arab sportswomen, said on court to an appreciative crowd.
+Nerves overwhelmed her before her first match point and she was physically sick at the back of the court, just below the Royal Box.
+She sliced a backhand long but gathered herself to seal a memorable win with a sensational forehand, her 44th winner in a superb performance.
+"This is the best day of my career," Jabeur told an appreciative crowd who sat enthralled by a classic clash of styles.

 "I was a bit nervous today.
 She plays unbelievable on grass, it was difficult in the first set but after that I stayed more calm.
 When I play loose and good everything gets better."